12 Jan MiCA – Regulation of Crypto-asset Service Providers

 2 – Authorization Procedure Overview

 CASPs perform an important function within the crypto industry.
-Whether these entities take on the role of providing custody for clients’ digital assets, operating crypto trading platforms, or offering investment advice on DLT products, CASPs deliver the means for investors to obtain and exercise control over their crypto holdings.
+Whether these entities take on the role of providing custody for clients’ digital assets, operating crypto trading platforms, offering transfer services, or offering portfolio management or investment advice on DLT products, CASPs deliver the means for investors to obtain and exercise control over their crypto holdings.
 Therefore, it will be no exaggeration to state that CASPs are the ‘gatekeepers’ to crypto markets.
-As such they will be subject to authorization under MiCA and will have to ensure that they deal solely with issuers who comply with the upcoming Regulation.
+As such they are subject to authorization under MiCA and will have to ensure that they deal solely with issuers who comply with MiCA.
 In order to be granted authorization, service providers will need to be registered as a legal entity with offices in at least one Member State and draw up an application, demonstrating sufficient capital, good governance arrangements capable of preventing market manipulation and abuse, and internal control systems that guarantee services will be provided in a manner that promotes the best interest of their clients.
-As is the case with token issuers, CASPs’ authorization under MiCA will carry ‘passporting’ rights, meaning that their licenses will be legally recognizable throughout the Union.
+As is the case with token issuers, CASPs’ authorization under MiCA carries ‘passporting’ rights, meaning that their licenses will be legally recognizable throughout the Union.

 3 – Capital Requirements